Rodri

 Rodri is a Spain international and former youth international.
-He made his debut for the senior national team in 2018 and represented his country at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024.
+He made his debut for the senior national team in 2018 and represented his country at two UEFA European Championships (in 2020 and 2024) and two FIFA World Cups (in 2022 and 2026).
 He won the UEFA Nations League in 2023, being named the best player of the finals tournament, and was an integral part in Spain's victory at Euro 2024, for which he was named Player of the Tournament.

-Rodri has won several individual awards, most notably the 2024 Ballon d'Or.
-He became the second male Spanish player to achieve this feat after Luis Suárez, who did so in 1960.
-He was also the first Manchester City player to win the award.
+Combining his international success with City's achievements, Rodri won the 2024 Ballon d'Or, becoming the first defensive midfielder since Lothar Matthäus in 1990 to receive the award, as well as the second Spanish player and the first City player to do so.
+At the 2026 World Cup, he won the Golden Ball as Spain claimed their second title.